The best advice for homeowners contemplating a home equity loan: Tread carefully.

 Are you borrowing money to pay off existing debt, or are you taking on new debt?

 Getting a lower rate to consolidate debts?
-Not so fast, says Rheingold.
+Not so fast, Rheingold says.
 “The reason you’re getting a lower interest rate is because you’re securing (the loan) with your home.
 Why are you doing it, and what are your alternatives?”

 As with a first mortgage or a refi, you’ll face a menu of fees for a home equity loan.
 You can shop fee-free loans like you can with a first mortgage, which gives you an apples-to-apples way to compare costs.

-Either way, expect lenders to be going light on the fees, says Bresko.
+Either way, expect lenders to be going light on the fees, Bresko says.

 “More and more, to be competitive, you see less and less of the fees,” he says.
 “It’s quite a change.”